Illinois Gun & Firearm Whitetail Hunts

 Illinois’ muzzleloader-only season falls on the weekend following the second gun season.
 This season starts on Friday and ends on Sunday.
 Only approved muzzleloaders are allowed.
 You can archery hunt during the muzzleloader-only season when you have an Illinois archery permit.

 Our combo Archery/Muzzleloader hunt is very popular during this time.
 It is a seven-night, six-day package.
 You can either archery hunt three days before the muzzleloader season, then hunt the three days of muzzleloader or you can hunt with your bow the three days following the muzzleloader season.
 You can harvest a buck with your bow and your gun!
+The buck pictured above was harvested during our muzzleloader only season!

 What makes Illinois such a great deer hunting state?
 There are many factors, but low pressure and great genetics, along with a healthy age structure, make Illinois the best destination for hunting mature whitetails.
 Within Illinois, Pike County is the premier county for trophy whitetails.
 Pike County is located in-between the Illinois and Mississippi Rivers.
 This fertile land has all the minerals whitetails need, along with an abundance of agriculture mixed in with just the right amount of hardwoods and cover that whitetails desire.
 All whitetails are free roaming when hunting at Heartland Lodge.